andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 ******
 2021-04-01

-- why do nodes in input_structure object not have xstart/xend, ystart/yend to determine size of box, and only have x and y?
+- why do nodes in input_structure object not have xstart/xend, ystart/yend to determine size of box, and only have x and y? -- ATT added to issues.

 - prepare_diagram function should explain in detail both the input and output objects and their structure